This might help if:

 When things go wrong in the house, you need to notify either your landlord or the real estate agent looking after your place.
 If you don't let them know and stuff goes wrong, you might get in trouble for not telling them when the problem first started.

 These things take time

 Don't stress if you're not great at any of this stuff straight away.
 It takes a while to get used to, and no one feels confident with the day to day stuff when they first leave home.
-After a bit of time, though, you'll get into such a routine that you won't even notice you're doing it.
-You're allowed to make mistakes while you're learning and if you really feel like you can't get a handle on things, talk to someone who can help you out.
+You're also allowed to make mistakes while you're learning.
+But if you really feel like you can't get a handle on things, it might be worth talking to someone you trust for some advice.